 As a class, brainstorm ways to learn about occupations.
 List as many resources as you can on the blackboard.
-Choose an occupation that matches your learning style and write it below.
-Then use at least two different resources from your class list to find out something about the occupation.
+Choose an occupation from the bottom of page 7 in the Career Compass that matches your learning style and write it below.
+Then use at least two different resources from your class list to find out something about this occupation.

-Occupation Title:

-Resource 1:

-What I learned:

-Resource 2:

-What I learned:
+Resource 1: What I learned: Resource 2: What I learned:

-Activity 4: What Do You Like?
+Activity 4: What Do I Like?

-Complete What Do You Like? on pages 6 and 7.
+Complete What Do I Like? on pages 8 and 9 in the Career Compass.

-Answer the following questions:
+Activity 4.2 Answer the following questions: